realworldocaml/book/en/compiler-output-formats.md

 After the lambda form has been generated, we are very close to having executable code.
 The OCaml tool-chain branches into two separate compilers at this point.
-We'll describe the the `ocamlc` bytecode compiler first, which consists of two pieces:
+We'll describe the the bytecode compiler first, which consists of two pieces:

 * `ocamlc` compiles files into a bytecode that is a close mapping to the lambda form.
 * `ocamlrun` is a portable interpreter that executes the bytecode.

-`ocamlrun` is an interpreter that uses the OCaml stack and an accumulator to store values, and only has seven registers in total (the program counter, stack pointer, accumulator, exception and argument pointers, and environment and global data).
+The interpreter uses the OCaml stack and an accumulator to store values.
+It only has seven registers in total (the program counter, stack pointer, accumulator, exception and argument pointers, and environment and global data).

-The big advantage of using `ocamlc` is simplicity, portability and compilation speed.
-The mapping from the lambda form to bytecode is straightforward, and this results in predictable (but slow) execution speed. _TODO: more about the conversion?_
+The big advantage of using bytecode is simplicity, portability and compilation speed.
+The mapping from the lambda form to bytecode is straightforward, and this results in predictable (but slow) execution speed.

 You can display the bytecode instructions in textual form via `-dinstr`.
-Try this on one of our pattern matching examples from earlier in the chapter.
+Try this on one of our pattern matching examples from earlier.

 ```console
 $ ocamlc -dinstr pattern_monomorphic_exhaustive.ml